yt-project/yt/doc/source/visualizing/streamlines.rst

 Streamlines
 ===========

-Streamlines, as implemented in ``yt``, are defined as being parallel to a vector field at all points.
+Streamlines, as implemented in yt, are defined as being parallel to a vector field at all points.
 While commonly used to follow the velocity flow or magnetic field lines, they can be defined to follow any three-dimensional vector field.
 Once an initial condition and